 To serve it traditionally, gather family or guests around the table.
 The head of the household typically performs the ceremonial cutting of the vasilopita.

-Using a knife, make the first cut, while saying a New Year's blessing or a wish for good fortune.
+Using a knife, make the first cut, while saying a New Year's blessing or a wish for good health and fortune.

 As slices are distributed, the person who finds the coin or token in their portion is believed to receive good luck and blessings for the coming year.